-For the crust I use ready-made sugar cookie dough- you can’t get more convenient than that.
-And to add some lemony tang to the cream cheese filling, I use jarred lemon curd.
+To add some bright, lemony flavor to the filling, I use a secret ingredient- lemon curd.
 Lemon curd is similar to a custard and has a soft, creamy texture and a sweet yet tart flavor.
-It’s wonderful spread on freshly baked muffins or scones.
+It's wonderful spread on freshly baked muffins or scones.
 It can also be used to fill tarts and pies, or folded into whipped cream to make a delicious lemon cream.
-You can make homemade lemon curd by whisking eggs, sugar, lemon juice, lemon zest, and butter in a saucepan or double boiler, or you can buy it at most specialty food stores such as Whole Foods.
-Pete told me that the cheesecake bars were a hit at work and his coworkers devoured them!
+You can make homemade lemon curd by whisking eggs, sugar, lemon juice, lemon zest, and butter in a saucepan or double boiler, or you can buy it at the grocery store.

 Lemon Blackberry Cheesecake Bars

 - 1 roll (16.5 oz) refrigerated sugar cookie dough